Chart Color Schemes

 Valentine features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 81.2% of all households, including 37.4% couples with children, 32.8% couples without children, and 10.1% single parent families.
-Non-family households comprise the remaining 18.8%, with lone person households at 17.9% and group households making up 1.1%.
-The median household size is 2.7 people, larger than the Rest of NSW average of 2.5.
+Non-family households account for the remaining 18.8%, with lone person households at 17.9% and group households comprising 1.1% of the total.
+The median household size is 2.7 people, which is larger than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households